Carropool - Search and Join

 FINAL CONSIDERATIONS

-Value to Business
+Value to Business and Success Metrics

 1. Freemium - basic features are free.
 However, parents who need advanced features - such as managing multiple carpools, setting custom schedules with linked calendars, etc. - would upgrade to a subscription plan.